-The Risk Committee discussed several climate-related opportunities such a carbon offsetting, growing the Renewables desk and supporting clients with climate-friendly ship design and sustainable ship recycling via the Sale and Purchase desk.
-In the short-term carbon offsetting is a key part of the Group's strategy and further details of the implementation of the CHOOOSE platform can be found on page 39.
+The Risk Committee discussed several climate-related opportunities such as carbon offsetting, growing the Renewables desk and supporting clients with climate-friendly ship design and sustainable ship recycling via the Sale and Purchase desk.
+In the short term, carbon offsetting is a key part of the Group's strategy and further details of the implementation of the CHOOSE platform can be found on page 31.